-Further, in situations in which a stored procedure's execution plan is taken from cache and that plan is sensitive to statistics, the statistics schema version will be compared to the current version.
+Further, in situations in which a stored procedure's execution plan is taken from cache and that plan is sensitive to statistics, the statistics schema version is compared to the current version.
 If there are new statistics available, the plan for the stored procedure will be recompiled.

 The basic algorithm for auto update statistics is:

-- If the cardinality for a table is less than six and the table is in the tempdb database, auto update with every six modifications to the table.
+- If the cardinality for a table is less than 6 and the table is in the tempdb database, auto update occurs with every 6 modifications to the table.

-- If the cardinality for a table is greater than 6, but less than or equal to 500, update status every 500 modifications.
+- If the cardinality for a table is greater than 6 but less than or equal to 500, update occurs every 500 modifications.